 A wedding is the most important day in a bride and groom’s life.
 This puts a great responsibility on the photographer’s shoulders.
 In the past, that was a heavy camera, too.
-Today, a photographer has the technology to see him or her through the occasion without them ending up on their knees.
+Today, photographers around the world, from this Boston Wedding Photographer to a photographer in rural England, have the technology to see them through the occasion without them ending up on their knees.
 The photographs that the happy couple will see afterward are the result of the photographer’s attention to detail and everything that they have had to consider.
 This article will explore some of the considerations that result in great wedding photographs.

 The Bride and Groom